cmtchssn/Dissertation/README.md

 I still need to look at rotation to determine which face is up on each shape.
 Let's start on that!
 Boy oh boy do I have an immediate issue.
 Objects can spin infinitely in any direction so any calculations with have to use modulo operations.
 I fear this will cause trouble.
 I'm sort of researching best methods and quick ways to calculate what angle my shape is at and it might be quaternions that help, but I could probably use a rotation matrix as well.
 I really think there is a simpler way I'm overlooking, but I'll think on it and come back later to work it out.

+### Day 022
+I was technically wrong about the rotation issue on day 021.
+In game, while rotating, the numbers will not exceed 360 degrees.
+This has to do with Unity using quanternions and translating them into Euler angles for human-readable numbers.
+Anyway, onward with solving the rotation issue!

+I have no idea what I am doing.

+The rotation thing seems too convoluted.
+Getting colliding vertices seems bizarrely difficult...idk.

+### Day 023
+Keeping at it.
+Going to find out if I can name each face as it is created and perhaps get other attributes or something from it.
+Check out normals link Jesse sent.

 ---

 ### Jesse Meeting 001